khakhalin/Teaching/Computational_Neuro/computational_neuro_2021.md

 Deep neuroethology of a virtual rodent
 Josh Merel, Diego Aldarondo, Jesse Marshall, Yuval Tassa, Greg Wayne, Bence Ölveczky https://arxiv.org/abs/1911.09451
-Apparently create a vidrual 3D rodent (like, with muscles, joints and what not), make it move in virtual environment, learn to move, then study its network using neuro methods.
+Apparently create a virtual 3D rodent (like, with muscles, joints and what not), make it move in virtual environment, learn to move, then study its network using neuro methods.

 Yujin Tang, Duong Nguyen, David Ha (2020).
 Neuroevolution of Self-Interpretable Agents https://attentionagent.github.io/